How Do You Remove Popcorn Ceiling Texture?

 Whether or not you should hire a professional to remove your popcorn ceilings depends on your comfort level with DIY projects and the size and complexity of the job.

-If you are not comfortable removing popcorn ceilings yourself, or if you have a large or complex job, it is best to hire a professional.
+If you are uncomfortable removing popcorn ceilings yourself or have a large or complex job, it is best to hire a professional.

-I truly hope this information is helpful, and encourages you to complete this project yourself.
-Please let me know if you have any other questions!
+Thanks for visiting BestHomeGear – I genuinely hope this information is helpful and encourages you to complete this home improvement project yourself.

 Additional Reading & Resources for Homeowners